Key Points About Myocardial Injury and Cardiac Troponin in COVID-19

 - Shi S, Qin M, Shen B, et al. Association of Cardiac Injury With Mortality in Hospitalized Patients With COVID-19 in Wuhan, China.
 JAMA Cardiol 2020;Mar 25:[Epub ahead of print].

-Keywords: Acute Coronary Syndrome, COVID-19, Coronavirus, severe acute respiratory syndrome coronavirus 2, Coronary Artery Disease, C-Reactive Protein, Critical Illness, Interleukin-6, Takotsubo Cardiomyopathy, Myocarditis, Respiratory Distress Syndrome, Adult, Triage, Prognosis, Ferritins
+Keywords: Acute Coronary Syndrome, COVID-19, Coronavirus, severe acute respiratory syndrome coronavirus 2, Coronary Artery Disease, C-Reactive Protein, Critical Illness, Interleukin-6, Takotsubo Cardiomyopathy, Myocarditis, Respiratory Distress Syndrome, Triage, Prognosis, Ferritins

 < Back to Listings